 Target Group: All Navigating Officers.

-- 1. Ship Design & Ice Class for Ships.
+- 1. Ship Design with reference to Ice Navigation & Ice Class for Ships.

 - 2. Ice Climatology